cedwardsmedia/everyoneapi.py/README.md

 // Perform EveryoneAPI query
 api.query(phone, data);
 ```
-Only `$phone` is required for this function.
+Only `phone` is required for this function.
 The function performs the query against EveryoneAPI and stores the results in a dict, in this example, `api.data`.

 ### Step 6: Print the Results
 ```python3